 Have you ever thought about what you would like your dream home to look like?
 Have you ever thought of using curved structural steel roof trusses on that dream home to give it that unique look and structural integrity?
 We just recently completed rolling 30,000# of 10″ X 2″ X .250″ WALL A500 GR B tube steel bent the hardway down to a 35 foot radius and 16″ X 4″ X .375″ WALL A500 GR B tube steel bent the hardway down to a 56 foot radius for a residence in Utah.
 If you are looking to design a custom home and want to learn about the benefits of using curved steel on your project, call Albina for more details.

-The erection of the curved steel spheres in Seattle, Washington is complete.
-Check out the completed pictures below.
+The erection of the curved steel “Spheres” in Seattle, Washington was completed in April 2016.
+Over the summer, the team of contractors began the install of the glass enclosure over the steel bio-spheres.
+Check out the progression in the pictures below.
 As a reminder, Albina’s scope of work included approximately 750,000# and 1.050 pieces of rectangular tube steel bent the easy way and a portion bent off-axis.
 The material was bent to tight tolerances and bent to AESS standards.
 The amount of welds and grinding was significant, but thanks to Albina’s ability to bend portions of the project, a significant amount of welding and grinding was avoided.
 Almost NO correction was needed during fabrication or erection as the bends fit to fixtures (fabrication) within 1/32nd of an inch!
 Check back for more pictures as the project progresses!